 Now for something a little sweeter.
 This dish is an inexpensive way of providing dessert for the whole family.
 It’s a great way of using up leftover food, and you can set it aside for the next day, too.

 “Masoub is a dish unique to the countries of the Arabian Peninsula – mainly parts of Saudi Arabia and Yemen.
 It is a sort-of dense banana pudding that can be whipped up quickly.
-Bananas are rich in fibre, potassium, vitamins B6 and C, as well as various antioxidants, and phytonutrients.
+Bananas are rich in fiber, potassium, vitamins B6 and C, as well as various antioxidants, and phytonutrients.
 They also help bones stay healthy as we age, and our muscles to work better.
 I’ve seen it eaten with shredded cheese, and cornflakes, so don’t be afraid to experiment with toppings.”

 Put the bread in the food processor with the dates and blend.
 Mash the bananas then incorporate into the bread and date mixture.

 Add the cream, drizzle with honey, and sprinkle with nigella seeds.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create one here